FAQ – Florida Volleyball Youth Camps

-Merchandise will be available for purchase ONLY at registration and check-out at a designated location at Gate 1 of the O’Connell Center.
+Merchandise will be available for purchase ONLY at registration and check-out.
+At registration the camp store will be at a designated location at Gate 1 of the O’Connell Center.

 - What is the refund policy?

-Cancellations due to injury, with medical documentation provided by a physician, will be refunded in full minus the online processing fees.
-Cancellations for any other reason will be refunded all but the $50 non-refundable deposit and the online processing fees.
+Cancellations due to injury, with medical documentation provided by a physician, will be refunded in full.
+Cancellations for any other reason will be refunded all but the $75 non-refundable deposit.
 Once camp begins, refunds will ONLY be given in the event the camper is injured or ill and must depart from camp.